steven2358/awesome-generative-ai/README.md

 - [PR-Agent](https://github.com/Codium-ai/pr-agent) - AI-powered tool for automated PR analysis, feedback, suggestions and more.
 - [MutableAI](https://mutable.ai/) - AI Accelerated Software Development.
 - [OpenAI Cookbook](https://github.com/openai/openai-cookbook) - Examples and guides for using the OpenAI API.
 - [TurboPilot](https://github.com/ravenscroftj/turbopilot) - A self-hosted copilot clone which uses the library behind llama.cpp to run the 6 Billion Parameter Salesforce Codegen model in 4GiB of RAM.
+- [GitPoet](https://www.gitpoet.dev) - Generate accurate and meaningful commit messages based on your git diff.

 ## Image